carstenstoll/carstenstoll.github.io/_pages/about.md

         {% include figure.html path="assets/img/momentum.png" class="img-fluid rounded z-depth-1" zoomable=true %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
-        At Facebook/Oculus Research I developed the <a href="https://facebookincubator.github.io/momentum/">Momentum</A> library for human kinematics and numerical optimization that was used to prototype markerless motion capture algorithms and was used for early versions of the Oculus VR headset upper body tracking.
+        At Facebook/Oculus Research I developed the <a href="https://facebookincubator.github.io/momentum/">Momentum</a> library for human kinematics and numerical optimization that was used to prototype markerless motion capture algorithms and was used for early versions of the Oculus VR headset upper body tracking.

+        We also published MHR, the <a href="https://facebookincubator.github.io/mhr/">Momentum Human Rig</a>, which is an open source parametric body model to use with Momentum.
     </div>
 </div>